opeymd/drone/index.md

-[Back to safety](https://opeymd.github.io/mintfab1000/) to maintain and preview the content for your website in Markdown files.
+[<- Back to safety](https://opeymd.github.io/mintfab1000/) to maintain and preview the content for your website in Markdown files.

 ## Peeping Drones, dust and insect murder.
 Suck my motherfucking DICK
 If drones spy and dont pay off in 25 million$ deposits, it can suck a dick.
 If drones spy and dont kill off the real enemy, it can suck a dick.
 Suck my dick suck my dick suck my dick.
 My  DICK is very expensive.[(Kill this)](https://github.com/opeymd/drone/edit/gh-pages/index.md)